 After all, these projects must not only work, they must look good.

-Initial installation revealed a problem.
-The complex bracket that the Jaguar transmission mount bolts to has two right angle flanges (red arrows).
+Initial installation revealed a problem. (why am I not surprised).
+The complex bracket that the Jaguar transmission mount bolts to has two right angle flanges (green arrows photograph below).
 These flanges interfere with the new metal plate that the modified transmission mount needs to support the top polyurethane bushing.
 These will have to be removed.

 Removing this bracket and removing the flanges with a hacksaw would be the easiest method.
 However the infernal bracket is held in place by two bolts into the transmission itself and another two bolts that also secures the transmission pan.
 Removing this bracket would surely cause transmission oil to leak somewhere.
 Now, if your transmission pan is currently leaking oil, then go at it.
 My car does not leak any oil, so I decided to use an air cut-off tool to remove the flanges while leaving the bracket in place.

 (Green arrows photograph below) Both brackets removed. .